Toni Boucher

-Antonietta "Toni" Boucher (née Iannuzzi; born December 4, 1949) is an American politician and former member of the Connecticut State Senate representing the 26th District and previously served in the Connecticut House of Representatives representing the 143rd District.
+Antonietta "Toni" Boucher (née Iannuzzi; born December 4, 1949) is an American politician from Connecticut.
+A Republican, Boucher served in the Connecticut House of Representatives from 1997 to 2009, representing the 143rd district, and in the Connecticut State Senate from 2009 to 2019, representing the 26th district.

 In November 2023, Boucher was elected as First Selectwoman of Wilton, Connecticut, succeeding First Selectwoman Lynn Vanderslice.

 Early life and education

-Boucher was born Antonietta Iannuzzi on December 4, 1949 in Italy and when she was five, she and her family immigrated to Naugatuck, Connecticut.
+Boucher was born Antonietta Iannuzzi on December 4, 1949, in Italy.
+When she was five, she and her family immigrated to Naugatuck, Connecticut.
 She is a Roman Catholic.

+Boucher attended American University, the University of San Diego, where she earned a bachelor's degree, and the University of Connecticut School of Business, where she earned a Master of Business Administration.

 Political career

-Toni Boucher served as a member of the Connecticut State Board of Education, where she was chair of the state’s policy and long-range planning committees.
+Toni Boucher served as a member of the Connecticut State Board of Education, where she chaired the state's policy and long-range planning committees.

-Toni Boucher served on the Wilton Board of Selectmen and the town of Wilton’s Council on Public Facilities and Insurance Committees.
-She was also active in the Connecticut Conference of Municipalities.
-In the past, she has served as an advisory board member of the New Canaan Nature Center and as a member of the Our Lady of Fatima Fundraising Steering Committee, Greystone Estates Association Board of Directors, Advisory Board of New Canaan Cares, Wilton League of Women Voters, Wilton Historical Society, board of directors of the Wilton Chapter of the AFS, and Friends of the Wilton Library.
+Boucher served on the Wilton Board of Selectmen and the town of Wilton's Council on Public Facilities and Insurance Committees.
+She has previously served on the advisory boards of the New Canaan Nature Center and the non-governmental organization New Canaan Cares.
+She was also active in the Connecticut Conference of Municipalities, the Wilton League of Women Voters, and the Wilton Historical Society.

-From 1986 to 1994, she also served on the Wilton Board of Education, during which time she served as both the board’s chair and secretary.
-She also served on the board of directors of the Wilton Education Foundation and five school/community based planning teams; the Quality and Integrated Education Local Planning Committee and the Foreign Language Task Force (1978–92).
-She was active in the Connecticut Association of Boards of Education and the National Association of State Boards of Education; Wilton YMCA Expansion Fund; Board of the Wilton Youth Council's Project 94, 96 and 2000; Technology Task Force (1993–present); Gifted Task Force (1988–90); and the Wilton Parent-Teacher Associations.
+From 1986 to 1994, she also served on the Wilton Board of Education, during which time she served as both the board's chair and secretary.
+She also served on the board of directors of the Wilton Education Foundation.
+She was active in the Connecticut Association of Boards of Education and the National Association of State Boards of Education.
 Early in her career, she worked as a translator and secondary education language teacher.

 From 1996 to 2008, Boucher served six terms in the Connecticut House of Representatives.
-She was first elected to the Connecticut House of Representatives in November 1996 from the 143rd District, which included the eastern portion of Norwalk and most of Wilton.
+She was first elected to the Connecticut House of Representatives in November 1996 from the 143rd district, which included the eastern portion of Norwalk and most of Wilton.
 The district also previously included New Canaan.

 In the 2002 election, Boucher lost approximately 200 uncounted votes when a mechanical voting machine broke down.

+Toni Boucher defeated Democrat Paul Burnham in the 2004 election, taking 61% of the votes.